 A redemption period occurs when a domain has been expired for 30 days.
 This 30-day redemption period provides the most recent registrant an opportunity to renew the domain before the domain is released back into the general pool of domains available for anyone to register.
-There is a fee, required by ICANN, to renew a domain out of the redemption holding period, which is paid to the registry itself and it cannot be waived.
+There is a fee required by ICANN to renew a domain out of the redemption holding period, which is paid to the registry itself and cannot be waived.

 - Domain Registration and Renewal Period

 Domain registration is a process of acquiring a name that will represent your website throughout the internet, and you can use it for your Web Hosting.

 At the same time, Domain renewal is a process of re-establishing and maintaining your domain name active.
 The domain name can be registered or renewed for a minimum of 1 year to a maximum of 10 years.

 - Auto-Renewal Grace Period

 If the domain name was not renewed before it expires, it enters the Renewal Grace Period (RGP).
 In this period, a domain owner can renew an expired domain at the regular renewal price.
 Most domain TLDs offer a renewal grace period that varies from 0 to 45 days.
 If the domain is not recovered or renewed from the Renewal Grace Period, it enters the Redemption Grace period.
 This event will stop all the processes on your account, including website and email functionality.